• About Us

 See Shaker Village in a whole new way, by downloading the FREE Shaker Village App.
 This interactive experience will make your visit to Shaker Village come to life!

-"Searching for Sister Mary" is located on the 2nd floor of the Centre Family Dwelling, with access available by stairs
+Pleasant Hill Paintings: An Exhibition of Works by Charles Jolly is located on the 2nd floor of the Centre Family Dwelling, with access available by stairs.

 Permanent Exhibitions